 To determine the maximum loading conditions of your vehicle, locate the statement "The combined weight of occupants and cargo should never exceed XXX lbs or XXX kg" on the Tire and Loading Information placard.

-The combined weight of occupants, cargo/luggage and trailer tongue weight (if applicable) should never exceed the weight referenced here.
+The combined weight of occupants, cargo/luggage and trailer tongue weight (if applicable) should never exceed pants and cargo should never exceed XXX lbs or XXX kg" on your vehicle's placard.